-Bring food to a sacred temple and savor your own royal cuisine
+Learn how to make your own royal cuisine

-While enjoying the luxury of the Four Seasons Chiang Mai, try out the daily classes at the hotel’s Lanna-style cooking school, focusing on the distinctive dishes of this northern city, a favored summer retreat of Thai royalty.
-Leave a fruit offering at the little spirit-house outside the traditional teak pavilion, then prepare curry noodle soup with chicken, and dry spiced pork with pickled garlic.
-Help harvest rice in the paddies surrounding the resort, then donate it to the monks at nearby Wat Pa Dara Piram, one of Chiang Mai’s more than 300 Buddhist temples.
+While enjoying the luxury of the Four Seasons Chiang Mai, try out the daily classes at the hotel’s Lanna-style cooking school (pictured above), focusing on the distinctive dishes of this northern city, a favored summer retreat of Thai royalty.
+When the cooking class ends, you can also take an optional fruit-carving session to learn this traditional Thai skill.
+Leave a fruit offering at the little spirit-house outside the traditional teak pavilion before preparing curry noodle soup with chicken and dry-spiced pork with pickled garlic.
+Help harvest rice in the paddies surrounding the resort, and then donate it to the monks at nearby Wat Pa Dara Piram, one of Chiang Mai’s more than 300 Buddhist temples.
 Rise early one morning to visit the "wet market" stalls crowded with spices.
 Take a riverboat to the Four Seasons’ tent camp in the Golden Triangle, where mahouts (drivers) teach guests how to ride friendly elephants along jungle trails.
-Four Seasons, 800/819-5053; www.fourseasons.com; packages from $685 per night (three-night minimum).

 Follow in the steps of ancient traders